kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ### Download the project files

-TODO(sarahmaddox): UPDATE THE LOCATION WHEN THE FILES ARE AVAILABLE
+TODO(sarahmaddox): UPDATE THE GITHUB LOCATION WHEN THE FILES ARE AVAILABLE.
+ALSO THE DIRECTORY.

 Clone the project files and go to the directory containing the MNIST pipeline
 example: